Skip to main content

 Subsequent Delta Loads

--- Every subsequent call returns only the changes since the last cursor position.
+-- Every subsequent call with the same subscriber_process returns only the

--- Categorize changes by RECORD_MODE — ODP exposes the operation kind.
+-- Categorize changes by ODQ_CHANGEMODE — ODP exposes the operation kind.

 SELECT